modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 **Optional values**

 * *CONTROLLER_CLASS* allows you to set a different class name for the controller.
-The default is LDAPDataController.
+The default is LDAPPeopleController.
   You could write your own subclass of PeopleController to retrieve the values from a different source, such as a database.
 * *PERSON_CLASS* allows you to set a different class name for the returned user objects when searching.